-Two kayakers paddle flat water on the San Juan River.
+Two kayakers paddle over flat, brown water surrounded by sheer red cliffs.
 Photo by Sue Cullumber and the Share the Experience Photo Contest.

 San Juan River Permits